Knot concordance in homology cobordisms: Introduction

 \subsection{Acknowledgements}

 This project began while the first and third authors were members at the Institute for Advanced Study and the second was down the road at Princeton University.
 We are grateful to both institutions for the ideal working environment.
-We would also like to thank John Etnyre, Stefan Friedl, Robert Lipshitz, Dan Margalit, Yi Ni, Danny Ruberman, and Eylem Yildiz for helpful conversations.
+We thank John Etnyre, Stefan Friedl, Robert Lipshitz, Dan Margalit, Yi Ni, Katherine Raoux, Danny Ruberman, and Eylem Yildiz for helpful conversations, as well as Andr\'e Haefliger for sharing a copy of the unpublished paper \cite{HaefligerLissage2}.
+We are also grateful to the referees for their insightful and patient suggestions through several rounds of editing, which have greatly improved the quality of this work.